bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 * Frame Payload: A payload, the semantics of which are determined by the Type field.

 Each frame's payload MUST contain exactly the fields identified in its description.
-A frame payload that contains additional bytes after the identified fields of a frame payload that terminates before the end of the idenfitifed fields MUST be treated as a connection error of type SIP3_FRAME_ERROR.
+A frame payload that contains additional bytes after the identified fields of a frame payload that terminates before the end of the identified fields MUST be treated as a connection error of type SIP3_FRAME_ERROR.

 When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection